Gabe Paul: Early life and career

+General managing career

-Cincinnati Reds general manager
+Cincinnati Reds

 In October 1951, when Giles was elected president of the National League, Paul took his old mentor's job as Cincinnati general manager.
 The Reds were then a losing outfit with a weak farm system.
 Paul rebuilt the minor league department and began to scout and sign African-American and Latin American players.
-Cincinnati broke the baseball color line on April 17, 1954, when Nino Escalera and Chuck Harmon made their debuts.
+Seven years after Jackie Robinson integrated Major League Baseball upon joining the Brooklyn Dodgers, the Reds integrated their team on April 17, 1954, when Nino Escalera and Chuck Harmon made their debuts.
 Cincinnati became the seventh of the eight National League clubs to integrate; the eighth, the Philadelphia Phillies, would insert their first black player into their lineup on April 22, 1957.

 In 1956 at age 20, Frank Robinson, the club's first black superstar, had the best rookie season in NL history, hitting 38 home runs, scoring a league-leading 122 runs, and compiling an OPS of .936.
 In 1958, Cincinnati unveiled another star African-American player, rookie outfielder Vada Pinson, who would enjoy a long MLB career and, with Robinson, help lead the 1961 Reds to the National League pennant.
 Paul also signed a working agreement with the Havana Sugar Kings of the Triple-A International League, giving the team access to top Cuban talent such as shortstop Leo Cárdenas and future "Big Red Machine" icon Tony Pérez.
 In addition, the Reds produced Cuban stars such as outfielder Tony González, second baseman Cookie Rojas, and pitcher Mike Cuellar—among many others—who made their mark with other MLB clubs.

 The Cincinnati team of the mid-1950s—then temporarily nicknamed the Redlegs because of the anti-communism of the time—captured the country's imagination as a team of sluggers.
 With a lineup that included Robinson, Ted Kluszewski, Gus Bell, Wally Post and Ed Bailey, the 1956 Redlegs hit 221 home runs, tying the major-league team record then in place.
 They also won 91 games to finish third, only two games behind the pennant-winning Brooklyn Dodgers.
 Paul was named Executive of the Year by The Sporting News.
-The following year, Baseball Commissioner Ford Frick had to intervene when Cincinnati fans "stuffed" the ballot box and elected a virtually all-Redleg starting lineup to the National League All-Star team.
+The following year, Baseball Commissioner Ford Frick had to intervene when the Reds were accused of encouraging fans to stuff the ballot to elect Reds players to start in the field, namely by having local newspapers print ballots with Cincinnati players already filled in.
+Eight Reds players won the voting, but Frick named three players (Willie Mays, Hank Aaron, Stan Musial) to replace three Reds.
+The 1957 Major League Baseball All-Star Game was the last time fans were allowed to vote until 1970.

-The Reds failed to improve upon their 1956 mark during Paul's tenure, however, and after a disappointing 1960 season, Paul resigned to become the first general manager of the expansion Houston Colt .45s.